dartmouth-dltg/local_contexts_projects/README.md

 This plugin has been tested with ArchivesSpace versions 3.1.0+.

-Unzip the latest release of the plugin to your ArchivesSpace plugins directory:
+Unzip the latest relevant release (check for specific releases for specific versions of ArchivesSpace) of the plugin to your ArchivesSpace plugins directory:

      $ cd /path/to/archivesspace/plugins